 Set a long series lever type dial indicator on one of the ring gear teeth.
-Access to the ring gear teeth is gained through the oil filler hole.
+Access to the ring gear teeth is gained through the oil drain hole.
 (Refer to Figure 1.)

 Insert a large flat screwdriver or pry-bar through one of the axle stub holes so that it wedges between the cross shaft and the carried body so that the differential center can be rotated by the cross shaft, and not by the spline of one of the differential gears.
 While supporting the pinion gear by holding the drive shaft flange, rotate the differential in both directions (with the screwdriver or prybar) while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
 This value is referred to as the ring and pinion backlash.
 Rotate the differential center 90° and measure again for accuracy.
-Record the average of all measurements.
+Record the average of all measurements. ш

-2.5 Rem oving the Differential Center Remove the floating shaft (or ADD unit if present) from the side of the differential housing.
+2.5 Rem oving the Differential Center the floating shaft (or ADD unit if present) from the side of rential housing.
 NOTE: The floating shaft or stub axle is retained by the same type of clip that was used to retain the outer stub axle.
 A slide hammer may be required for safe removal.
-Refer to your vehicle manufacturer's service manual. ☐ Gently p☐ Using a e all bolts from around the outside of the clamshell. bry the clamshell apart and remove the differential center.
+Refer to your vehicle manufacturer's service manual. ☐ Gently p e all bolts from around the outside of the clamshell. bry the clamshell apart and remove the differential center.
 In arbor press, remove both bearing cups and preload shims sing on the face of the shims through the housing from the NOTE: Be sure not to mix up the left and right hand tapered roller bearing cups or preload shims.
 Later it will be necessary to know which cup came from which bearing and which shim came from which side of the differential.

-3.1 Approximate Backlash Shimming
+Approximate Backlash Shimming 3.1

-In order to reproduce a similar preload and ring and pinion backlash in your Air Locker to that of your existing differential, measurements need to be taken so that a shim thickness can be calculated. ☐ Secure the differential to a work bench.
+In order to reproduce a similar preload and ring and pinion backlash in your Air Locker to that of your existing differential, measurements need to be taken so that a shim thickness can be calculated.

+☐ Secure the differential to a work bench.

 Remove the bolts that hold the ring gear in place.

 NOTE: Ring gear bolt locking tabs used on some models will not be required on the Air Locker and may be discarded.

 Using a plastic or copper hammer, gently tap in a circle around the outside of the ring gear to separate it from the differential carrier.

 Remove the original bearings from the differential center using a bearing puller.

-NOTE: Keep the bearings separated so that they can be identified as to which end of the differential they came from.
-Examine the bearing cups and cones for damage or wear and, if necessary, discard them and replace with the same size and type
+Keep the bearings separated so that they can be identified as to which end of the differential they came from.

+Examine the bearing cups and cones for damage or wear and, if necessary, discard them and replace with the same size and type of bearings.

+This step is especially important on this particular differential.
+If you can see any damage or wear to the bearing cups or cones, ensure that they are replaced.

-Using a caliper or similarly accurate measurement method (i.e., able to take accurate measurements within 0.04mm [0.0015"]), measure the distance from the shoulder of the bearing journal to the ring gear mounting face (shown as 'A' in Figure 2.) and record this measurement as 'A'.
-Measure the thickness of the factory shim removed from the end of the differential carrier (shown as 'B' in Figure 2.) and record this measurement as 'B'.
+Using a caliper or similarly accurate measurement met (i.e., able to take accurate measurements within 0.04m measure the distance from the shoulder of the bearing the ring gear mounting face (shown as 'A' in Figure 2.) this measurement as 'A'. nm [0.0015"]). journal to ☐ Measure the thickness of the factory shim removed fro the differential carrier (shown as ' B ' in Figure 2.) and re